DWUK-Jack/PracticalInterview/readme.md

 ## Project Overview

 You are tasked with building a simple CRUD (Create, Read, Update, Delete) application for a bank.
 You have the freedom to choose a framework for the front-end.
-Your back-end frameworks should utilise PHP i.e. laravel, symphony, codeigniter.
+Your back-end frameworks should utilise PHP i.e. laravel, symfony, codeigniter.
 So please use technologies you are comfortable with.
 The application should have the following features:

 ## Front-End Requirements